 It provides opportunities for a pet to spend time with other animals and people in new, different environments.
 Examples include:

 - Trips to a public space.
 My three dogs enjoy outings at the beach and river.

 - Going shopping.
-We work on leash reactivity and any retail outlet that allows dogs is a great environment for enrichment.
+We work on leash reactivity and any retail outlet that allows your dog an excellent enrichment environment.

 - Going to the office.
 My husband takes our dog Sherman to work on Thursdays.

 - Snuffle Mats: These provide a way for you and your dog to bond!
-You fill up the shuffle mat with tiny treats and they hunt and forage.
+You fill the shuffle mat with tiny treats, and they hunt and forage.
 This can also fall into the next category.